Skip to content

 • You're flipping for premium.
 PSA slabs sell for more than CGC / TAG / BGS / ACE on most cards.
 The fee differential is often dwarfed by the slab premium.
 SlabScore's grade-premium component (25% of the score) accounts for this — for high-value vintage especially, the PSA premium is real.

 • You're submitting bulk for storage.
-PSA Bulk at $19/card with $499 insurance is hard to beat for a 50-card submission of moderns under $300.
+PSA Value Bulk at $24.99/card is hard to beat for a 20+ card submission of moderns.

 • You're optimizing for resale velocity.
 PSA-graded cards sell faster than other slabs on eBay, all else equal.
 If you need cash within 90 days, PSA is usually the right call even at a higher fee.